jeremie-borel/pyfilemaker2/README.md

 ### 4. DOC

 Their is no external doc but the function in the FmServer class have extensive docstring.
+Starts in particular with the server.py file.
 Moreover an FmServer object is likely the unique thing one will need to import from this package.

 ### 5. CHANGES

+0.1.14:

+- Minor change in FmServer.get_file to allow downloading of badly formatted filenames.

+0.1.13:

+- changed the BackCast function so that query parameters may be bytestring

 0.1.12:

 - improving this readme